Bariona/Compiler/doc/IR.md

 Based on *LLVM IR*, most LLVM operations, including all arithmetic and logical operations are in 3-address form.

-- Three Address Code
+- Three Address Code: regarded as four tuple: opcode oprand1 operand2 result

-  regarded as four tuple: opcode oprand1 operand2 result
+- ***Notice***: LLVM IR only guarantees Virtual Registers' uses are of SSA form, but those `Alloca`,  `Load/Store` instructions will cause the variables that are allocated on stack to be "defined" multiple times.

 ### Basic Concepts